Booting a Cortex-M Microcontroller

 Booting a Cortex-M

-The Arm Architecture Reference Manual explains:
+The Arm Architecture Reference Manual explains we must provide:

 The chip does everything else.